dhaval-28/UFOs/README.md

 Dana’s webpage and dynamic table are working as intended, but she’d like to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
 The purpose of this project is to add additional filters : city, state, country, and shape and provide users ability to search by these elements.

 ## Results :
+#### Default View :
 The default view of the webpages displays data for all UFO sightings from data.js.
 Here is the link to the default view : ![Default view of UFO Sightings](https://github.com/dhaval-28/UFOs/blob/main/static/images/UFO_DefaultView.png)

+#### Filtered view and usage of search filter :
+Users can serach by any of these 5 search fields.
+They can search by one field, or combination of one or more or all.
+If users keep all 5 criteria blank then a default view will be displayed with all results from data.js.

 Here is the filtered view of UFO sightings.
 In the screen below, I have entered following details in the filter search.
 *  Enter Date = 1/1/2010